Duke University East Campus: History

 In 1911, the Washington Duke Building was destroyed in a fire.
 The university created the buildings East Duke and West Duke (not to be confused with East Campus and West Campus) to serve as a replacement with expanded classroom and office space.

+In 1930, the Classroom Building was officially named "...In memory of Julian S. Carr, who gave the land on which these buildings stand.
+ERECTED BY JAMES B. DUKE."
+The university would later restore the name of the building from the Carr Building to the Classroom Building in 2018.

 In 1938, after the opening of Duke's West Campus for the then all-male undergraduate Trinity College of Arts and Sciences, East Campus became the exclusive campus for Duke's Undergraduate Women's College.

 Unlike West Campus, where the campus is surrounded by forest owned by the university, East Campus is surrounded by private property not owned by the university.
 Thus, much of Duke's development, except for living spaces, has occurred on West Campus.

 In 1972, as part of the merging of Duke's Women's College and Duke's Men's Trinity College, the campus became coeducational.
 Unlike at Harvard University, where the merger between its all-female Radcliffe College and all-male Harvard College took 22 years, the coeducational merger between Duke's undergraduate colleges were merged in a single year.

 In 1997, as part of a university-wide change, East Campus became solely the housing for first-year students.
 This decision was made so that each Duke undergraduate class would feel a sense of connectedness, and it also allows students to better understand the SLG, Greek, or Independent House groups they are eligible to join in the second semester of their first year.

 In 2018, Duke opened Trinity Dorm to offset the closings of the historic East and Epworth houses.